Let's get started!

 - Teams: Scorecards must be assigned to teams.
 This allows users to select scorecard evaluation data by teams for analysis.

 - Effectiveness goal: PlayVox publishes an effectiveness score for agents being evaluated.
 This appears on their dashboard and on team leader dashboards.
-It is calculated as a percentage of total evaluations for a scorecard type where and agent met the scoring goal set for that scorecard.
+It is calculated as a percentage of total evaluations for a scorecard type where an agent met the scoring goal set for that scorecard.
 Seven scorecard goals met out of 10 evaluations is a 70% effectiveness score.

 - Reference label: This descriptor shows up on evaluation dashboards for analysts, team leaders, and agents.
 It defines the field for the interaction reference number being evaluated such as 'ticket ID' versus 'sales call ID'.
+Option to check as optional or required.

 - Checkbox option limit: Define the number of options needed to change a checkbox field into a multi-select drop-down list.